 Towel (just in case)

 STEP ONE: Turn off your boiler.
-Make sure your boiler is off to prevent further air entering the system when you bleed it.
+Make sure your boiler is off to prevent further air from entering the system when you bleed it.

 STEP TWO: Open the Valves.
 The majority of radiators will have two valves at the base which control the water in and out of the radiator make sure these valves are open before moving on to the next step.